denoland/dotland/public/posts/registry2.md

 We also have some long standing issues like rate limits on the GitHub API that we use, and `https://deno.land/std` being an alias to `https://deno.land/std@master` rather than the latest version.
-These were issues we could not adress without a redesign deno.land/x.
+These were issues we could not adress without a redesign of deno.land/x.

 ## Issues to solve